BiologyTools/BioImager/README.md

 # BioImager

 A .NET microscopy imaging application based on Bio.
 Supports various microscopes by using imported libraries & GUI automation.
+Supported libraries include Prior® & Zeiss®.
 Check your manufacturer's SDK to see how to implement "Microscope.cs".
 Works with or without hardware through microscope simulation.
 Allows for tiled & depth stack imaging.

 ## Features

-- Open & Save ImageJ Tiff files and embed ROI's in image Description tag.

 - C# scripting with sample tool-script and other sample scripts in "/Scripts/" folder.
 [See samples](https://github.com/BioMicroscopy/BioImage-Scripts)